CasperWA/voila-optimade-client/README.md

 display(structure_viewer)
 ```

-This will immediately display a query widget with a dropdown of current structure databases that implements the OPTiMaDe API.
+This will immediately display a query widget with a dropdown of current structure databases that implements the OPTIMADE API.

 Then you can filter to find a family of structures according to elements, number of elements, chemical formula, and more.
-See the [OPTiMaDe API specification document](https://github.com/Materials-Consortia/OPTiMaDe/blob/master/optimade.rst) for the full list and their description.
+See the [OPTIMADE API specification document](https://github.com/Materials-Consortia/OPTiMaDe/blob/master/optimade.rst) for the full list and their description.

 In order to get tabs delving deeper into the details of a particular structure, you can also import and display `OptimadeResultsWidget`.
 The link for this should then look like: `_ = dlink((structure_query, 'structure'), (structure_output, 'entity'))`, given that you initiate `OptimadeResultsWidget` in the variable `structure_output`.

-See the notebook [`OPTiMaDe general.ipynb`](OPTiMaDe general.ipynb) for an example of how to set up a general purpose OPTiMADe importer.
+See the notebook [`OPTIMADE general.ipynb`](OPTIMADE general.ipynb) for an example of how to set up a general purpose OPTIMADE importer.

 ### Embedded